 Tim McCready flies from Hong Kong to Munich aboard Lufthansa flight 731.

-One of Lufthansa's 14 superjumbo Airbus A380-800s.
+The plane: One of Lufthansa's 14 superjumbo Airbus A380-800s.
 My plane was eight years old, with eight First Class suites, 78 lie-flat Business Class seats, 52 Premium Economy seats and 371 Economy seats.
 I was transiting on both sides, travelling Auckland-Hong Kong-Munich-Dublin.
 The flight was packed — there were several cheeky passengers attempting to bag an upgrade at the counter, but they were repeatedly told that all classes were full.

 The airport experience: Transiting on either side was a dream.
 Hong Kong and Munich Airports are big and spread out but trains between terminals, and clear signage means you can't really go wrong.
 Though there isn't much to do in Munich Airport for three hours when you arrive at 5am, the Wi-Fi is free and it gave me the opportunity to get this review finished!